celadari/json-logic-scala/README.md

 # Json Logic Scala
-Build complex rules, serialize them as JSON, and execute them in Scala Json-logic-scala enables you to serialize in JSON format logical expressions.
+Build complex rules, serialize them as JSON, and execute them in Scala.

+Json-logic-scala enables you to serialize in JSON format logical expressions.
 It also enables you to load a scala object from a logical expression/JSON.